elva-labs/braincells/serverless-challenges/orchestration-and-workflow/scheduled-jobs.md

 <script setup>
-import Quiz from "../../../components/Quiz.vue"
+import Quiz from "../../components/Quiz.vue"
 </script>

 # Scheduled Jobs

 ### Challenge Level: 2

 In this challenge, you'll explore and implement various approaches to setting up and managing serverless cron jobs.
-Scheduled tasks are crucial in many applications, and serverless architectures offer flexible and scalable ways to handle them.
+Scheduled tasks are important in many applications, and serverless architectures offer flexible and scalable ways to handle them.

 ## Challenge Description